tcwangshiqi-columbia/Neurify/README.md

 ### Supporting Other ML Frameworks

 Please check the nnet model format in "format descriptions" file for more details.
+In transfer.py, we provide a sample file to transfer tensorflow model to nnet format.

+In file "docker", you can find a dockerfile and requirements for running Neurify, and sample scripts for transferring keras models to nnet format (credit to [Jonas Klamroth](https://www.fzi.de/en/about-us/organisation/detail/address/klamroth/)).

 ## Citing Neurify
 ```